-What rules should you follow for prospecting by email in Europe (B2B) ?
+What rules should you follow for prospecting by e-mail in Europe (B2B) ?

 In many case people refer to GDPR to define the regulation around email rules in Europe .
 But the GDPR (General Data Protection Regulation) enacts general rules for the processing and use of Data, not for the use of emails.